 Yes, and so much more...

 Each day I write a brief outline of the days schedule on the board.
 Last Friday, in the spot that usually says, "Math", it said "Cooking".
 One child ask, "Why aren't we going to do math today?"
-This question lead to a discussion about how cooking can be math:
+This question lead to a discussion about how cooking can be math:"Because you measure things!"

 "You have to count how much of things you need!"